nesty11/meet/README.md

 - Then the event details should be hidden

 **User Stories:**
-- As a user, I should be able to see only essential event details by default, so that I can get a quick overview of events.
+- As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.
-- As a user, I should be able to expand event details when I need more information, so that I have a seamless and informative experience.
-- As a user, I should be able to collapse event details to focus on a high-level view of events, reducing visual clutter.

 ### Feature 3: Specify Number of Events 🔢